 Our lives outside the Sphere of Happiness is only darkness; and some people have a sphere big enough to fit themselves in such a volume that their distance in light-years is as big enough to afford the Sphere further accommodation.
 Alas, some like me are as few in our Spheres; for we have a sphere that orbits around the darkness in the darkness, and through the darkness binds itself therewith.
 I am one of that some, and my Sphere shifts and has no pearl to guide me to it.
 I am but a lost man that can only be guided to thy pearl, to enter it and kiss the light that shines before me.
 That light is thine, and you reveal my shadow brilliantly.
 My shadow is but a certain way of knowing what I lurk in the darkness as.

 Moreover, I attempt escape from my shadow, hence I linger in the darkness; but I fear not!
-For I have found the Sphere that thee me invite thereunto; thank you, and more tokens of appreciation.
+For I have found the Sphere that thou me invite thereunto; thank you, and more tokens of appreciation.
 How can I thank you enough for this happiness?
 My heart is but glass and breaks with the slightest touch.
 My darling Sun of the Universe; my wondrous pearl in the ruff; oh, divine aspiration of Happiness!
 How I shall continue to remain loyal as I am now.
 Ne think I shall escape ye; ne think I shall run emerald nor ruby, for I long for thee.
 None are here, for we are as one as just.

 Oh, Lady of Happiness Everlasting, I kneel before thee and offer mine eyes and ears; thy Reason is my God; and never think that as a man I shall conjure what other men impede against thee.
 I enjoy thy happiness as great as mine anew.
 Shall bear thy sorrows as mine own; shall embrace thee as I reciprocate.
 May we dream a thousand and one nights of tales of love and adventure that we shall venture through together.
 Lady, my heart races for thee; that my heart is pricked by the rose thorns that breathe the fumes so well: as far from thee am I as far from myself that long for thee.
 A thousand kisses, my Lady, no tears of happiness can burst this Sphere.
 I am here, thy shadow is mine.
 I shall watch for thy protection ever-lasting.

 Alas, if ye abandon me, I shall take it with grief and slowly depart from thy Pearl of Happiness that is covered by darkness.
 I shall go and seek the happiness I once had but what of it?
 My Sphere is glass and so hard to find and enter.
-I shall break the Sphere and breathe inside with vain attempt, only to look back in tears as to what I lost.
+I shall break the Sphere and breathe inside with vain attempt, only to look back in tears with what I lost.
 I would seek the glass to bury me in the darkness, that buries within the darkest soil underneath a watered Sun that breaches my mind with a flush of great sadness that I shall drown in my tears ere calling ye yonder to save me from such a fate.

 May I write you another, that every night I shall write again how it is all the most special occasion to be by thy side.
 For if we shall tax thee for thy virtue, Madame, we shall tax ourselves first less and suspend thine as no charge could ever be levied on an immortalised figure as thine.
 Shun me not, my Lady of Happiness, I breathe an air of darkness as I enter this Sphere; permit my presence as I ask humbly with my knees shivering from the bitter cold outside thy realm.
 Let us dream a world together, we are the muses of creation.
 Ne did love never discover a more perfect couple.